csimpkins/python-course/slides/data-structures.md

 [’Chris’, 100, 90, 95]
 ```

-- We can get the sublist containing just the grades witha slice
+Get the sublist containing just the grades by slicing

 ```Python
 >>> grades = grades_line[1:]